herolab-uga/ROS-SEAL/README.md

 # SEAL
 It is a ROS package that implements a SEAL: Simultaneous exploration and localization for multi-robot systems.
-It uses Gaussian process model for environment scanning and occupancy girds as a map representation.
-This package has 3 different ROS nodes:
+It uses the Gaussian process model for environment scanning and occupancy girds as a map representation.
+This package has three different ROS nodes:

   - SEAL graph node.
   - SEAL Gaussian process node.